To honor and support Christ’s kingdom by encouraging gifts, investing them responsibly,

-“Food and Wednesday service provided by IPMW and First Presbyterian Church plays a valuable part for the JobStart participants.
+“Food and Wednesday service provided by First Presbyterian Church plays a valuable part for the JobStart participants.
 Being incarcerated, generosity isn’t something you get often, and to have people who provide food not offered within the institution taught us the importance of appreciation.
 Not only does the food provide substance but the Wednesday service provides physical, mental and spiritual awakening.
 Quote: A stranger’s gift can soften the hardest heart.
 Thank you.”

 – JobStart 38 graduate

 “A Big Thank You to the First Presbyterian Church Foundation.
 The generous gift is used to feed many of our friends in our community that cannot afford a meal, a dignified meal of choice.
 With Covid19, we are seeing an uptick of about 300 free meals a day.
 This gift is helping make these meals happen every single day.”

 “I am extremely grateful and thankful to the FPC Foundation and your congregation for supporting us and God’s work in our community.
 You have helped keep us afloat and feeding all those in need.
 Your generosity and kindness is thought of often and fondly.
 Thanks Neighbor!”

 Foundation Board Members

 Scott Raymond, President